Z3TA/webide/README.txt

 Once Opera Mobile is connected to the Debugger, you can control it from the debugger.

-If you have not done it alredy, start up a node JZedit server: sudo node server/server.js -p 8080 -ip 192.168.0.1 (change IP to the machine's IP)
+If you have not done it alredy, start the WebIDE server: sudo node server/server.js -p 8080 -ip 192.168.0.1 (change IP to the machine's IP)